mikedh/trimesh/README.md

 import numpy as np
 import trimesh

-# this list will be much longer if assimp is available
-print(trimesh.available_formats())

-# load_mesh can accept a filename or file object,
+# load a file by name or from a buffer
-# however file objects require 'file_type' specified (eg. file_type='stl')
-# on load does basic cleanup of mesh, including merging vertices
-# and removing duplicate/degenerate faces
-mesh = trimesh.load_mesh('./models/unit_cube.STL')
+mesh = trimesh.load_mesh('./models/featuretype.STL')

-# split mesh based on connected components
-# by default this will only return watertight meshes, but the check can be disabled
-meshes = mesh.split()

-# first component
-m = meshes[0]

-# assign all faces a color
-m.set_face_colors()

 # find groups of coplanar adjacent faces
-facets, facets_area = m.facets(return_area=True)
+facets, facets_area = mesh.facets(return_area=True)

-# the largest group of faces by area
-largest_facet = facets[np.argmax(facets_area)]

-# set all faces of the largest facet to a random color
+# set each facet to a random color
+for facet in facets:
-m.faces[largest_facet] = trimesh.color.random_color()
+    mesh.visual.face_colors[facet] = trimesh.color.random_color()

-# preview mesh in an opengl window
+# preview mesh in an opengl window if you installed pyglet
 m.show()
 ```

-In the mesh view window, dragging rotates the view, ctl + drag pans, mouse wheel scrolls, 'z' returns to the base view, 'w' toggles wireframe mode, and 'c' toggles backface culling (useful if viewing non-watertight meshes).
+In the mesh view window, dragging rotates the view, ctl + drag pans, mouse wheel scrolls, 'z' returns to the base view, 'w' toggles wireframe mode, and 'c' toggles backface culling.